Singapore General Hospital: National Cancer Centre Singapore

-The National Cancer Centre Singapore (NCCS) is the country's national specialty centre for the diagnosis, research and treatment of cancer.
-The centre has Singapore's largest concentration of oncologists.
-It was originally established in 1993 as a unit of Singapore General Hospital, and subsequently became an autonomous institution of SingHealth.
+The National Cancer Centre Singapore (NCCS) was originally established in 1993 as a unit of Singapore General Hospital, and subsequently became an autonomous institution of SingHealth.
+It is the country's national specialty centre for the diagnosis, research and treatment of cancer.
+The centre has more than 200 oncologists.

 The centre's founding director is Professor Soo Khee Chee.
 NCCS provides a range of medical, educational and research activities within a single institution; and practices a multi-disciplinary approach to diagnosis and treatment.
 It is Southeast Asia's only full multi-disciplinary sub-specialist centre for cancer.

 In addition, the centre is a teaching institution for post-graduate cancer education that trains and offers fellowships for many local and overseas doctors, nurses, para-medical professionals and researchers.

 On 2 June 2017, construction for an additional building to the NCCS began, which include more facilities to cater to increased patients' access to cancer treatment as well as the specialty centre's capacity.
 Slated to begin operations in 2022, it will also include a new Proton Therapy Centre, which allows the NCCS to engage in proton therapy to treat cancer in their patients.
-It is the first and only hospital in the region to have such facilities.
+It is the first hospital in the region to have such facilities.